 The U.S. Food and Drug Administration (FDA) does not regulate supplements the way it regulates medicines.
 The concentration of curcumin may not be the same in all brands of curcumin supplements.
 Hence, you should be cautious while selecting a particular brand.
 Buy from a reliable brand or a brand that you trust.

-Safety data of curcumin supplements in pregnant women and lactating mothers is lacking.
+Safety data on curcumin supplements in pregnant women and lactating mothers are lacking.
 They are likely to be unsafe.
 Hence, avoid taking curcumin supplements if you are pregnant or lactating unless your doctor approves.

 Health Solutions From Our Sponsors